ConorHogan/data_representation_project/README.md

 Please note that a live version of the API built for this project, the app that consumes it, and the web interface are available at the below address: http://chogandatarep.pythonanywhere.com/ticketviewer.html

-In order to access the live version of the project you will need to first login with the below credentials:
+In order to access the live version of the project you will need to login with the below credentials when the page is first loaded:

 USERNAME: admin